CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

 ### Create a New Contact

-1. In the opened web browser, locate the "Create New" button and click on it.
+1. In the opened web browser, locate the **Create New** button and click on it.

    ![](../../media/crud1.7.png)

 1. Fill in the required fields for Name and Email in the form provided.
-Click on the "Create" button to submit the form and create a new contact.
+Click on the **Create** button to submit the form and create a new contact.

    ![](../../media/crud1.8.png)